 In the Fall of 2019, the Theology, Medicine, and Culture Initiative launched the inaugural “Catena Lecture in Medicine, Faith, and Service.”
-We look forward to hosting a speaker that follows his example each year.

 In 2018, Catena received the Catholic Doctor of the Year Award from the Mission Doctors Association in Los Angeles.
 In 2017, Dr. Catena was awarded the $1.1 million Aurora Prize for Awakening Humanity, which honors unsung heroes working to preserve human life at great personal risk.
 He is the recipient of Honorary Doctorates from Brown University (2016) and Yerevan State Medical University (2017) and was named one of the 100 most influential people by Time magazine in 2015.

 You can watch the inaugural lecture from Dr. Catena, “Gratitude in Action: One Doctor.
 One Hospital.
 One Million Patients.” from November, 19th, 2019 here:

 After a two-year hiatus due to Covid-19, we are thrilled to announce the second annual Catena Lecture in Medicine, Faith, and Service, featuring Marguerite Barankitse, Founder of Maison Shalom International.

 Marguerite “Maggy” Barankitse was born at Nyamutobo in 1957 in Ruyigi province, East-Burundi,.
 She was a teacher at a local secondary school, she then went to work as a secretary for the Catholic bishop in Ruyigi.